AsP3X/QuakeWatch/apps/scraper/README.md

 # QuakeWatch Data Scraper

-A Go application for collecting earthquake and fault data from various seismological sources and saving to JSON files.
+A Go application for collecting earthquake and fault data from various seismological sources and saving to JSON files or PostgreSQL database.

 ## Features